Heliozoa/furigana/README.md

 - The algorithm used is recursive and not optimised, so it may be inefficient for long, kanji-heavy inputs.

+- Irregular readings such as おとな for 大人 and とおか １０日 are handled case by case so these may be mapped in correctly in some cases.
+Issues on these are appreciated.

-- If the library fails to produce the correct mapping, or if its accuracy is lower than an incorrect mapping's, a GitHub issue is much appreciated!
+- If the library fails to produce the correct mapping, or if its accuracy is lower than an incorrect mapping's, an issue is much appreciated!

 ## License